Stomach cancer is the most common source of peritoneal cancer among all the gastrointestinal cancers

-Peritoneal spread in Stomach Cancer
+Peritoneal Cancer Developing from Stomach Cancer